-“It is my opinion that, although today’s FIA Rallycross cars are amazing performers, the format of older rallycross (more cars on the grid) paired with the Group B cars (much harder to drive) made for a more exciting spectacle than what we have today.
+“It is my personal opinion that, although today’s FIA Rallycross cars are amazing performers, the format of older rallycross (more cars on the grid) paired with the Group B cars (much harder to drive) made for a more exciting spectacle than what we have today.
 Which still crowns the Group B era as the most exciting time for anything with four wheels in dirt…”